Belinda Lee: Suicide attempt

 In July 1958, she was announced for Love is My Business with Raymond Pelligin, directed by Ralph Habib.
 It was never made but while still under contract to Rank, Lee went to France to play the female lead in This Desired Body (1959), a romantic melodrama.
 The Monthly Film Bulletin later said "Lee gives an uninhibited but sympathetic performance in a part she was to make her own, the prostitute reformed."
 Also in France she did Les Dragueurs (1959) starring Charles Aznavour, later released in the US as The Chasers.

 In October 1958, Rank announced they would not pick up its option on Lee's contract at the end of the year, the same day they announced they would not pick up the contracts for Patrick McGoohan.
 (A fortnight earlier, they made a similar announcement for Ronald Lewis.)
 "We cannot be certain of parts in the immediate future for these two artists", said a Rank spokesperson.
 "But that does not mean that they would not be very welcome if any suitable parts did arise.
 Miss Lee has often said she would rather not work in this country."
 The spokesman added "the dropping of Miss Lee's contract has no connection with events earlier in the year."
 Lee, then in France making a movie, said "I had an idea that something of the sort was likely...Naturally, I am not pleased but neither am I too disturbed."
 Rank had cut its contract list to 23, when it had been 100 a few years previously.
 "This will give me more time to make pictures in Italy and France", she added.
-She relocated to Continental Europe and Rank subsequently put its efforts into promoting Anne Heywood.
+She relocated to the Continent and Rank subsequently put its efforts into promoting Anne Heywood.
 The month before, John Davis of Rank had said "Young artists today won't work.
 They are given a big build-up by the press and it goes to their heads.
 We get others who say 'We don't want to leave Britain for a year'.
 They lose all sense of proportion."